 Should you hike Panorama Ridge?

 I am a relatively experienced hiker.
-I’ve hiked countless mountain trails all around the world, taken 10 day treks in the Alaskan backcountry, and experienced hiking in bear country.
+I’ve hiked countless mountain trails all around the world, taken 10 day treks in the Alaskan backcountry, and also experienced hiking in bear country.
 In saying that, I still found this backpacking trip to Panorama Ridge to be quite challenging.
-My feet were pretty sore once we got down to the car and I was very stiff the next day.
-We did come across multiple people who didn’t look prepared to be out there and were struggling to keep going by about the halfway point.
+My feet were pretty sore once we got down to the car and I was also very stiff the next day.
+In addition, we did come across multiple people who didn’t look prepared to be out there and were struggling to keep going by about the halfway point.

 - Have you hiked a 15+ mile / 20+ km trail before?